eciggaar/watson-dojo-pm-tester/README.md

 In this part of the lab you will run the Jupyter Notebook code creating a predictive model, and save it in the Watson Machine Learning Service.

-  1. Place your cursor in the first code block in the notebook.
+  1. Place your cursor in the first code block in the notebook, above the existing text.

   ![Insert Credentials Step 1](images/Picture23.png)

-  2. Click on the **Find and Add** data icon -- see step 1 in diagram below -- and then select **Insert to code** under the file **patientdataV6.csv**.
-This is step 2 in diagram below.
-Finally select **Insert Credentials** -- which is step 3 in diagram below.
+  2. Click on the **Find and Add** data icon and then select **Insert to code** under the file **patientdataV6.csv**.
+Finally select **Insert SparkSession DataFrame** -- as shown in the diagram.

   ![Insert Credentials Step 2][30]

-  3. Your Object Storage credentials should now be in the cell.
-Make sure to rename the variable to `credentials_1`.
+  3. Your Object Storage dataframe should now be in the cell.
+Make sure to rename the variable to `df_data`.
+Also, paste in the option `inferSchema` as shown below.

   ![Insert Credentials Step 3](images/Picture25.png)